 The Internal Audit Function produces written reports to the Audit Committee.
 The report covers any deficiencies with regard to the efficiency and suitability of the Internal Control System, as well as major shortcomings regarding compliance with internal policies, procedures and processes.
 It also includes recommendations on how to remedy inadequacies and specifically addresses how past recommendations have been implemented.

-ECCU's Internal Audit Function's performance is assessed annually by the Audit Committee.
+ECCU's Internal Audit Function's performance is assessed every 3 three years by the Board.

 B.6 Actuarial Function